GenesisFR/DS2TroubleshootingGuide/README.md

 - Some mods don't work on BW.
 Find and remove incompatible mods, then look for similar mods compatible with BW.
 - Make the game recognize your GPU with this [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=780053070).
 - Use [dgVoodoo2](http://dege.freeweb.hu/dgVoodoo2/dgVoodoo2).

+## In order to play Dungeon Siege 2: Broken World, you must first install the full version of Dungeon Siege 2

+This error only shows up when running the game in [windowed](#play-windowed) mode.
+Download the [reg patch](https://github.com/GenesisFR/RegPatches) and run it from \<path-to-game\> (select option 1).

 ## Join button doesn't work